georgiy-pruss/0-C/W10clk/README.md

 W10clk -- Windows 10 got rid of the windows gadgets, including the most important and popular of them -- the clock.
 I can't stand that.
 So I had to write my own program.
-It was really fun.
+It was real fun.
 Going back to the roots.
 When did it all start, plain win32 api?
 Without Forms, AFT, MFC...
 [Petzold](https://en.wikipedia.org/wiki/Charles_Petzold)...
 20 years ago?
 30?
 Yeah, it's like 25 years ago.
-But it's such fun now! :)
+But it's so much fun now! :)

-Now it includes:
+Now the program includes:
 * full color and size customization
 * rectangular or circular clock face
 * optional second hand
 * optional time in caption (title) bar
 * stopwatch with breaks
-* time zones, current time in other time zones, your names for time zones
+* time zones, current time in other time zones, customized names for time zones
 * unix time conversions, years 1970 up to 2106
 * all possible time and date calculations: operations with dates/days, time/seconds
 * calculator (+ - * / modulo power roots exp log ln lb combinatorics trigonometry etc)